Historical Panorama of Alabama Agriculture: Production

-"The objects should be 100 percent pertinent to the stage of development represented by the mural," according to instructions provided by H.T.
-Baldwin, an employee with the Extension Exhibits Division of the USDA, one of several communications professionals who traveled throughout the country providing advice to state Extension services and providing quality control for Cooperative Extension-related visuals projects.
+H.T Baldwin wrote instructions that "the objects should be 100 percent pertinent to the stage of development represented by the mural".
+Baldwin was an employee with the Extension Exhibits Division of the USDA, one of several communications professionals who traveled throughout the country providing advice to state Extension services and providing quality control for Cooperative Extension-related visuals projects.

 Baldwin also advised placing more objects in the foreground to relieve Walker of detailed painting.
 Due to lighting constraints, he also recommended that Walker use dull-finish colors rather than oils, which would create a shiny surface.

 Moreover, he suggested that Walker include descriptive signage to help visitors "absorb" the information of all episodes.
 Baldwin also recommended that the interior elements of the hall be painted in API's school colors.

 The effort placed immense physical and mental strain on Walker, who, in addition to managing the demands of a day job, also was contending with a serious family illness at the time.
-With only three weeks remaining before the fair's opening, Walker worked feverishly to complete the task, even though by then, the project had been scaled down to 10 murals.
+With only three weeks remaining before the fair's opening, the project was scaled down to 10 murals.
 The artist was also given full authority to purchase any materials needed to complete the exhibit and to fill the space made vacant by the 10 unfinished paintings.
-He ordered 40 new spotlights, more than 600 yards of curtain-like fabric, hundreds of feet of rope, and all the crepe paper he could find to cover the exhibit hall ceiling.
+He ordered 40 new spotlights, more than 600 yards of fabric, hundreds of feet of rope, and all the crepe paper he could find to cover the exhibit hall ceiling.

-The murals ended up approximately 7.5 feet by 5.5 feet with dry color on unbleached canvas.
-Also, because the murals were intended to last only for the duration of the fair, Walker painted them with tempera, a water-based and less durable medium, rather than his preferred medium of oils.
+The murals ended up being approximately 7.5 feet by 5.5 feet with dry color on unbleached canvas.
+Because the murals were intended to last only for the duration of the fair, Walker painted them with tempera, a water-based and less durable medium, rather than his preferred medium of oils.